Abhinav Shukla: Career

-In 2011 to 2012, Shukla then was a part of the show Ek Hazaaron Mein Meri Behna Hai where he played Dr. Manan.
+In 2011 to 2012, Shukla then was a part of the show Ek Hazaaron Mein Meri Behna Hai where he played Dr. Manan Bisht.
 In January 2012, he participated in Survivor India as a contestant and was voted out in episode 21.
 In April 2012 he played Sumer in Zee TV's Hitler Didi.

 In 2013, he played a cameo in Zee TV's show Badalte Rishton Ki Dastaan.
 In 2014, he made his Bollywood debut with the film Roar: Tigers of the Sundarbans starring opposite Nora Fatehi, which released in October.
 Later in December 2014, he participated in Box Cricket League in its first season.
 In 2015, he made an episodic appearance as Vikram in MTV Big F.

 In 2016, he participated in the second season of Box Cricket League.
 Later he entered Star Plus's Diya Aur Baati Hum playing the role of Om.
 In 2017, he appeared in the Colors TV's Kasam Tere Pyaar Ki playing the role of Vishal.
 He later acted in the film Aksar 2 opposite Gautam Rode and Zarine Khan.